PSM/RMP Services

 • ANSI-ASHRAE 15, Safety Code for Mechanical Refrigeration, American National Standards Institute-American Society of Heating, Refrigerating and Air-Conditioning Engineers, Inc. (ANSI-ASHRAE).

-• Bulletin #111, Guidelines for: Ammonia Machinery Room Ventilation, International Institute of Ammonia Refrigeration (IIAR).
+• ANSI-IIAR Standard 2–2014 Addendum A, Guidelines for: Ammonia Machinery Room Ventilation, International Institute of Ammonia Refrigeration (IIAR).

-Ammonia machinery rooms may be classified as non-hazardous, unclassified locations under the National Electrical Code (NEC) if they meet the criteria for ventilation systems set out in documents such as ANSI-ASHRAE 15 and IIAR Bulletin #111.
-Non-hazardous classification will eliminate the requirements imposed by a Class 1, Division 2 classification.
+Ammonia machinery rooms may be classified as non-hazardous, unclassified locations under the National Electrical Code (NEC) if they meet the criteria for ventilation systems set out in documents such as ANSI-ASHRAE 15 and ANSI-IIAR Standard 2–2014 Addendum A. Non-hazardous classification will eliminate the requirements imposed by a Class 1, Division 2 classification.

 • Written SOP’s